casangi/casadocs/docs/_files/calibration-and-visibility-data/synthesis-calibration/preparing-for-calibration.rst

       CASA 4.3 introduced initial experimental support for spectral weights.
-At this time, this is mainly relevant to ALMA processing for which *spectral* $T_{sys}$ corrections, which faithfully reflect spectral sensitivity, are available.
+At this time, this is mainly relevant to ALMA processing for which *spectral* Tsys\ :math:`T_{sys}` corrections, which faithfully reflect spectral sensitivity, are available.
 In most other cases, sensitivity is, to a very good approximation, channel-independent after bandpass calibration (and often also before), except perhaps at the very edges of spectral windows (and for which analytic expressions of the sensitivity loss are generally unavailable).
 Averaging of data with channel-dependent flagging which varies on sufficiently short timescales will also generate channel-dependent net weights (see **split** or **mstransform** for more details).

       By default, CASA's weight accounting scheme maintains unchannelized weight information that is appropriately updated when calibration is applied.
-In the case of spectral calibrations ($T_{sys}$ and bandpass), an appropriate spectral average is used for the weight update.
+In the case of spectral calibrations (Tsys\ :math:`T_{sys}` and bandpass), an appropriate spectral average is used for the weight update.
 This spectral average is formally correct for weight update by bandpass.
-For $T_{sys}$, traditional treatments used a single measurement per spectral window; ALMA has implemented spectral $T_{sys}$ to better track sensitivity as a function of channel, and so should benefit from *spectral* weight accounting as described here, especially where atmospheric emmission lines occur.
+For Tsys\ :math:`T_{sys}`, traditional treatments used a single measurement per spectral window; ALMA has implemented spectral Tsys\ :math:`T_{sys}` to better track sensitivity as a function of channel, and so should benefit from *spectral* weight accounting as described here, especially where atmospheric emmission lines occur.
 If spectral weight accounting is desired, users must re-initialize the spectral weights using the **initweights** task: